hydrusnetwork/hydrus/docs/getting_started_installing.md

 After that, you'll have a 'clean' version of hydrus that only has the latest version's dlls.
 If hydrus still will not boot, I recommend you roll back to your last working backup and let me, hydrus dev, know what your error is.

 *Note that macOS App users will not ever have to do a clean install because every App is self-contained and non-merging with previous Apps.
 Source users similarly do not have to worry about this issue, although if they update their system python, they'll want to recreate their venv.
-Windows Installer users basically get a clean install every time, so they don't have to worry about this.*
+Windows Installer users basically get a clean install every time, so they shouldn't have to worry about this.*

-## Big updates
+## Big updates { id="big_updates" }

-If you have not updated in some time--say twenty versions or more--doing it all in one jump, like v250->v290, is likely not going to work.
+If you have not updated in some time--say twenty versions or more--doing it all in one jump, like v290->v330, may not work.
 I am doing a lot of unusual stuff with hydrus, change my code at a fast pace, and do not have a ton of testing in place.
-Hydrus update code often falls to [bitrot](https://en.wikipedia.org/wiki/Software_rot), and so some underlying truth I assumed for the v255->v256 code may not still apply six months later.
+Hydrus update code often falls to [bitrot](https://en.wikipedia.org/wiki/Software_rot), and so some underlying truth I assumed for the v299->v300 code may not still apply six months later.
 If you try to update more than 50 versions at once (i.e. trying to perform more than a year of updates in one go), the client will give you a polite error rather than even try.

-As a result, if you get a failure on trying to do a big update, try cutting the distance in half--try v270 first, and then if that works, try v270->v290.
-If it doesn't, try v260, and so on.
+As a result, if you get a failure on trying to do a big update, try cutting the distance in half--try v290->v310 first, and boot it.
+If the database updates correctly and the program boots, then shut down and move on to v310->v330.
+If the update does not work, cut down the gap and try v290->v300, and so on. **Again, it is very important you make a backup before starting a process like this so you can roll back and try a different version if things go wrong.**

 If you narrow the gap down to just one version and still get an error, please let me know.
+If the problem is ever quick to appear and ugly/serious-looking, and perhaps talking about a "bootloader" or "dll" issue, then try doing a clean install as above.
 I am very interested in these sorts of problems and will be happy to help figure out a fix with you (and everyone else who might be affected).

-_All that said, and while updating is complex and every client is different, various user reports over the years suggest this route works and is efficient: 204 > 238 > 246 > 291 > 328 > 335 > 376 > 421 > 466 > 474 > 480 > 521 > 527 (clean install) > 535 > 558 > 571 (clean install)_
+_All that said, and while updating is complex and every client is different, various user reports over the years suggest this route works and is efficient: 204 > 238 > 246 > 291 > 328 > 335 (clean install) > 376 > 421 > 466 (clean install) > 474 > 480 > 521 (maybe clean install) > 527 (special clean install) > 535 > 558 > 571 (clean install)_

+??? note "334->335"
+    We moved from python 2 to python 3.

+    If you need to update from 334 or before to 335 or later, then:

+    * If you use the Windows installer, install as normal.
+    * If you use one of the normal extract builds, you will have to do a 'clean install', as above.
+    * If you use the macOS app, there are no special instructions.
+Update as normal.
+    * If you run from source, there are no special instructions.
+Update as normal.

+??? note "427->428"
+    Some new dlls cause a potential conflict.

+    If you need to update from 427 or before to 428 or later, then:

+    * If you use the Windows installer, install as normal.
+    * If you use one of the normal extract builds, you will have to do a 'clean install', as above.
+    * If you use the macOS app, there are no special instructions.
+Update as normal.
+    * If you run from source, there are no special instructions.
+Update as normal.

+??? note "526->527"
+    527 changed the program executable name from 'client' to 'hydrus_client'.
+There was also a library update that caused a dll conflict with previous installs.

+    If you need to update from 526 or before to 527 or later, then:

+    * If you use the Windows installer, install as normal.
+Your start menu 'hydrus client' shortcut should be overwritten with one to the new executable, but if you use a custom shortcut, you will need to update that too.
+    * If you use one of the normal extract builds, you will have to do a 'clean install', as above.
+    * If you use the macOS app, there are no special instructions.
+Update as normal.
+    * If you run from source, `git pull` as normal.
+If you haven't already, feel free to run setup_venv again to get the new OpenCV.
+Update your launch scripts to point at the new `hydrus_client.py` boot scripts.

+??? note "570->571"
+    571 updated the python version, which caused a dll conflict with previous installs.

+    If you need to update from 570 or before to 571 or later, then:

+    * If you use the Windows installer, install as normal.
+    * If you use one of the normal extract builds, you will have to do a 'clean install', as above.
+    * If you use the macOS app, there are no special instructions.
+Update as normal.
+    * If you run from source, there are no special instructions.
+Update as normal.

 ## Backing up